 Key Management Personnel need to be mindful of the market perception associated with any sale of Company securities and possibly the ability of the market to absorb the volume of shares being sold.
-With this in mind, the management of the sale of any significant volume of Company securities (ie a volume that would represent a volume in excess of 10% of the total securities held by the seller prior to the sale, or a volume to be sold that would be in excess of 10% of the average daily traded volume of the shares of the Company on the ASX for the preceding 20 trading days) by a Key Management Personnel needs to be discussed with the Board and the Company's legal advisers prior to the execution of any sale.
+With this in mind, the management of the sale of any Company securities by a Key Management Personnel needs to be discussed with the Board and the Company's legal advisers prior to the execution of any sale.
 These discussions need to be documented in the form of a file note, to be retained by the Company Secretary.